Centro de Arte y Comunicación: History

 In August 1968, CAyC was established as a multidisciplinary workshop by Víctor Grippo, Jacques Bedel, Luis Fernando Benedit, Alfredo Portillos, Clorindo Testa, Jorge Glusberg, and Jorge González.
 Jorge Glusberg was the main leader associated with CAyC.

 In 1971, the "Grupo de los Trece" was created by Polish theater director Jerzy Grotowski.
 There were 13 artists who made up the group: Jacques Bedel, Luis Fernándo Benedit, Gregorio Dujovny, Carlos Ginsburg, Jorge Glusberg, Victor Grippo, Jorge González Mir, Vicente Lucas Marotta, Luis Pazos, Alfredo Portillos, Juan Carlos Romero, Julio Teich, and Horacio Zabala.
 Additional artists who later joined were Leopoldo Maler and Clorindo Testa.
 In 1975, the group were formally named the "Grupo CAyC."

-The work was centered around the concept of "Arte de Sistemas" or Systemic Art.
+The work was centered around the concept of "Arte de Sistemas" or Systemic Art, as well as cybernetics in Argentina.

 In 1972, the "Scuola de Altos Estudios del CAyC" aka "Escuela de Altos Estudios" / "Escuela de Altos Estudios del Centro de Arte y Comunicación" was founded.

 In the seventies CAyC became an international center for the Pop art-culture and the famous Museo de Arquitectura.

 Well-known teachers at CAyC have included Justus Dahinden and Mario Botta.

 From 1968 until his death in early 2012, Jorge Glusberg was the Director of CAyC.